Table of Contents Contents

 The amount of withholding tax in Quebec is:

 Any amounts you contribute to your RRSP accounts, however, are tax deductible.
 Retirement contributions that you make before the end of the tax year count as tax deductions toward your pre-tax income and will reduce the amount of income tax you need to pay.
-Depending on your personal finance situation, you can make large contributions or periodic payments that are within your total contribution limit to reduce your tax liability.
+Depending on your personal finance situation, you can make large RRSP contributions or periodic payments that are within your total contribution limit to reduce your tax liability. or periodic payments that are within your total contribution limit to reduce your tax liability.

 Withdrawal Rules of RPPs and RRSPs